spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 kubectl scale workerpools my-worker-pool --replicas=5
 ```

-## Billing for Kubernetes Workers
+## Billing for Kubernetes workers

 Kubernetes workers are billed based on the number of provisioned workers that you have, exactly the same as for any of our other ways of running workers.
-What this means in practice is that you will be billed based on the number of workers defined by the `poolSize` of your WorkerPool, _even when those workers are idle and not processing any runs_.
+In practice, you will be billed based on the number of workers defined by the `poolSize` of your WorkerPool, **even when those workers are idle** and not processing any runs.

 ## Migrating from Docker-in-Docker